 For dynamic ProSe Direct Discovery:

-- 5G DDNMF in the 5GS is used for ProSe code management (including allocation, and resolution) if needed.
+- 5G DDNMF in the 5GS is used for ProSe Discovery Code management (including allocation, and resolution) if needed.

+For Key Issue #1 (ProSe Direct discovery), regarding group discovery/management to support public safety, the following conclusion is made:

+Pre-configured or provisioned information can be used for the ProSe Direct Discovery procedure as specified in TS 23.303 [9] clause 5.3.7 (Direct Discovery for Public Safety use).
+However, usage of the PC5-D protocol stack for direct discovery in clause 5.3.7 of TS 23.303 [9] is excluded as it is concluded above to use the PC5 communication channel to carry the discovery message over PC5, and the pre-configured or provisioned information are expected to be concluded in KI#3 and KI#8.

 The following information elements are included in the discovery messages:

-- Type of Discovery Message (e.g. Model A Announcement, Model B Solicitation or Response, Group member discovery, or Relay discovery);
+- Type of Discovery Message (e.g. Model A Announcement, Model B Solicitation or Response, Group member discovery, or Relay discovery) as defined in 3GPP TS 23.303 [9];

 Editor's note: Encoding of the type information will be determined by stage 3 in CT WG1.

-- Destination L2 ID;

-- Source L2 ID;
+- Destination Layer 2 ID as defined in 3GPP TS 23.303 [9];

+- Source Layer 2 ID as defined in 3GPP TS 23.303 [9];

-- Discovery Group ID;
+- Discovery Group ID as defined in 3GPP TS 23.303 [9];

 Editor's note: How these elements are carried in the discovery message, e.g. as part of MAC header, depends on RAN WG design.

-- ProSe Discovery Code (including ProSe Application Code, ProSe Restricted Code, ProSe Query Code, ProSe Response Code);
+- ProSe Discovery Code (including ProSe Application Code, ProSe Restricted Code, ProSe Query Code, ProSe Response Code) as defined in 3GPP TS 23.303 [9];

-- ProSe Application identifier;
+- ProSe Application ID: as defined in 3GPP TS 23.303 [9];;

-- User Info ID (including Announcer Info, Discoverer Info, Target Info, Discoveree Info);
+- User Info ID (including Announcer Info, Discoverer Info, Target Info, Discoveree Info) as defined in 3GPP TS 23.303 [9];

 - Security protection element;